 - Although no globally recognised sports have been founded in our area, and we are not the home of any Premier League football teams, there is ONE sport

-sounds, C&WW is an active traditional sport in Cumbria with people also competing in Lancashire, Scotland, Durham and Northumberland.
-Its origins
+as it sounds, C&WW is an active traditional sport in Cumbria with people also competing in Lancashire, Scotland, Durham and Northumberland.

-are thought to be with the Vikings, who apparently brought the sport with them to England (and of course, it stuck in Cumbria).
-Many of us will
+Its origins are thought to be with the Vikings, who apparently brought the sport with them to England (and of course, it stuck in Cumbria).
+Many

-be familiar with the wrestling we see on our screens, but I can assure you, this type of wrestling is very different.
-For instance, to
+of us will be familiar with the wrestling we see on our screens, but I can assure you, this type of wrestling is very different.
+For instance,

-mark the beginning of a match the wrestlers must "tekk hod", which involves the competitors linking their fingers together behind the backs of
+to mark the beginning of a match the wrestlers must "tekk hod", which involves the competitors linking their fingers together behind the backs

-their opponent.
+of their opponent.
 This has been known to take a while...
 The contest is always held on grass and is 'best of three falls'.
-If the hand hold is broken,
+If the hand hold is

 - Skill and strength is required to be a successful C&W wrestler.
 All that exhibitionism that you see with the American style wrestling simply won't